Action on homelessness

 Homelessness is a complex issue.
-The Government of Nova Scotia is working collaboratively with partners to provide housing and supports people experiencing homelessness need.
+The Government of Nova Scotia works with partners to find solutions and supports for people experiencing homelessness throughout the province.

-Find supports in your community – Call 211 to connect with services in your community if you’re experiencing or at risk of homelessness and looking for supports.
+Find supports in your community – Call 211 to connect with services in your community, including emergency shelter beds.

-Government departments and offices (including Community Services, Municipal Affairs and Housing, Addictions and Mental Health, Service Nova Scotia and Justice) are working with community organizations, private organizations and all levels of government to provide supports for people experiencing homelessness.
+Government departments and offices (including Opportunities and Social Development, Growth and Development, Addictions and Mental Health, Service Nova Scotia and Justice) work with community organizations, private organizations and all levels of government to provide supports for people experiencing homelessness.

 Housing approach